U.S. proposes effort to analyze DNA from 1 million people

 “It is something that can be achieved but obviously there is a lot that needs to be done,” he said.

-Collating, analyzing and applying the data to develop drugs will require changes to how products are reviewed and approved by health regulators.
+Collating, analyzing and applying all this data to the development of new drugs will require changes to how products are reviewed and approved by health regulators.

-Dr. Margaret Hamburg, the FDA’s commissioner, said precision medicine “presents a set of new issues for us at FDA.”
+Dr. Margaret Hamburg, the FDA’s commissioner, said on the conference call that the emerging field of precision medicine “presents a set of new issues for us at FDA.”
 The agency is discussing new ways to approach the review process for personalized medicines and tests, she added.

-Reporting by Toni Clarke in Washington; Editing by Cynthia Osterman and Leslie Adler
+(Reporting by Toni Clarke in Washington; Editing by Cynthia Osterman)